ducktyper-ai/quackverse/quack-showrunner/README.md

 **The Sovereign Operating System for the AI-First Media Company.**

 > **Quackshowrunner is opinionated infrastructure.** It is built to replace roles, not tasks.
+If you want flexibility, use SaaS.
+If you want sovereignty and leverage, use this.

 > *"The future of media is not bigger teams.
 It is better systems."* — [The AI-First Media Operating Doctrine (v1)](https://www.google.com/search?q=./MANIFESTO.md)

 ---